jonathancraddock/mootparadox_grav/pages/02.blog/03.blencathra-circular-via-scales-fell/item.md

 On the verge of calling it a day and following the River Glenderamakin back to the car, finally there was a glimpse of daylight!
 I reset my GPS (if in doubt, switch it off and back on again) and decided to press on towards Bannerdale Crags.

 ![river-glenderamackin-valley_avif](river-glenderamackin-valley_avif.jpg "river-glenderamackin-valley_avif")
+*Valley view, with the River Glenderamackin.*

 The cloud never lifted from the summit of Blencathra throughout the entire journey, but there were some great views up towards Sharp Edge.
 In spite of the cloud cover, it's still a fantastic looking mountain.

 ![blencathra-and-sharp-edge_avif](blencathra-and-sharp-edge_avif.jpg "blencathra-and-sharp-edge_avif")
+*Blancathra and Sharp Edge, almost emerging from the cloud.*

 > ...a rocky spur goes off to the east, this latter being the well know Sharp Edge, second in fame to Striding Edge on Helvellyn as a test for walkers.

 Bannerdale Crags was the next Wainwright en route.
 After the slightly surreal and yet strangely distubing sight of watching a sheep plummet to a presumably certain death, I was imbued with a healthy respect for the edge of the crags and took ample care while taking some photographs down into the valley.
 The views were fascinating down into a classic glacial valley; wide and flat, the sun picking out the summit of Souther Fell below.

 ![bannerdale-crags-east-ridge_avif](bannerdale-crags-east-ridge_avif.jpg "bannerdale-crags-east-ridge_avif")
+*Bannerdale Crags east ridge.*

 The photo above shows the East ridge of Bannerdale Crags and looks like a nice ascent for another day.